open-siege/siege-studio/README.md

 * nlohmann_json 3.8.0

 ## Project Setup
-If you aren't already using Chocolately, feel free to check it out and install it here: https://chocolatey.org/

-Conan is required to install the project dependencies (except for Python - at the moment)
+Conan is required to install the project dependencies.

 If you don't already have it, just run: